Bamzzzz/personal-site/src/data/about.md

 # Intro

-I am the co-founder and CTO of [Promptfoo](https://promptfoo.dev), where we're building open-source tools to evaluate, find, and fix vulnerabilities in LLMs.
-Before Promptfoo, I was the VP of Engineering at [SmileID](https://www.usesmileid.com), where I led the development of tools that have helped over 170 million people in Africa gain access to financial services.
+I am an associate of [Amazon](https://amazon.com), where we're building open-source tools to evaluate, find, and fix vulnerabilities in LLMs.
+Before Amazon, I was an Engineer at [Smile](https://www.smile.com), where I led the development of tools that have helped over 170 million people in Africa gain access to financial services.
 I also co-founded [Arthena](https://arthena.com) and [Matroid](https://matroid.com).

 In my spare time, I enjoy investing in people and ideas through a [small venture fund](https://skepticalinvestments.biz), focusing on projects with high social impact.
 If you think I can be helpful to you or your cause, or if you're interested in collaborating, feel free to get in touch.